Ungeziefi/Subnautica-Mods/Docs/T&F Fixes Progress.md

 - **Keep drill particles on load**: Fixes the missing drilling particles when drilling directly after loading and while the drill was already pointed at the deposit.
 (Better compatibility by not using bool Prefix.)
 - **No used Data Box light**.
 (Improved by picking the closest light instead of the first light it finds within range.)
 - **No Seamoth drip particles**.
 - **No used terminal prompt**: Data terminals don't show the download prompt after downloading.
-(Better compatibility by not using bool Prefix.)
-- **No fleeing to origin**: Makes fleeing use the direction vector by adding it to the creature's current position, with configurable damage/distance ratio and ceiling (which fixes excessive fleeing distances).
+- **No fleeing to origin**: Makes fleeing use the direction vector by adding it to the creature's current position.
+(Improved by adding configurable damage/distance ratio and ceiling, which fixes excessive fleeing distances.)
   - To be more specific, the old behaviour was `destination = WhereIAm - WhereDamageCameFrom` and the new one is `destination = WhereIAm + normalized(WhereIAm - WhereDamageCameFrom) * fleeDistance`.
 Credits to [Mikjaw](https://next.nexusmods.com/profile/Mikjaw) for the pointer on why this happens.
 - **Sulfur Plant rotation**: Fixes the rotation of 2 Sulfur Plants (`280 -40 -195` and `272 -41 -199`).
 - **Reset Databank scroll**: Makes Databank entries always start at the top when opened instead of keeping the previous scroll position.